Prag8855/aab/content/glossary/Mitgliedsbescheinigung.md

 - [Apply for a residence permit](/guides/residence-permit)
 - [Join the Künstlersozialkasse](/guides/ksk-kuenstlersozialkasse)

-If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung), you get a *Mitgliedsbescheinigung nach § 175 SGB V*.

-If you have [private health insurance](/glossary/private%20Krankenversicherung), you get a *Mitgliedsbescheinigung nach § 257 SGB V* or a *Nachweis der Krankenversicherung*.
+If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung), you get a *[[Mitgliedsbescheinigung]] nach § 175 SGB V*.
+If you have [private health insurance](/glossary/private%20Krankenversicherung), you get a *[[Mitgliedsbescheinigung]] nach § 257 SGB V*.

+If you don't have health insurance, get a *vorläufige Mitgliedsbescheinigung*.
+It's a provisional proof of health insurance.
+It proves that you will have health insurance in the future, for example after you start working or studying.
+[Ask my insurance expert](/guides/german-health-insurance#insurance-brokers) to help you.

 [![Example Mitgliedsbescheinigung](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png)](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png "Example Mitgliedsbescheinigung")

-If you don't have health insurance, get a *vorläufige Mitgliedsbescheinigung* from any public health insurer, or [ask my insurance expert](/guides/german-health-insurance#insurance-brokers) to help you.